 The Journal of Energy & Environmental Sciences ensures that editors, reviewers and authors rigorously follow international ethical standards during the review and publication process.
 We declare that our procedures follow the recommendations published by the Committee on Publication Ethics (COPE).
-The manuscripts received in the Journal of Energy & Environmental Sciences will be subjected to a plagiarism verification process, double-blind peer review, control of falsification of the data used (data obtained, tables, graphs, images) and the respect and guarantee of secrecy of the individuals used in the research, rejecting in this sense, manuscripts where there is evidence of improper use of animals, including man, in the research.
+The manuscripts received in the Journal of Energy & Environmental Sciences will be subjected to a plagiarism verification process (plagiarism checker), double-blind peer review, control of falsification of the data used (data obtained, tables, graphs, images) and the respect and guarantee of secrecy of the individuals used in the research, rejecting in this sense, manuscripts where there is evidence of improper use of animals, including man, in the research.

 Each manuscript submitted to the Journal of Energy & Environmental Sciences must meet the following requirements: